-Join Rob Garrott for an in-depth discussion in this video Finishing your video with color correction, graphics, and sound, part of Getting Started with Video Production and Editing.
+Join Rob Garrott for an in-depth discussion in this video Finishing your video with color correction, graphics, and sound, part of Learning Video Production and Editing.

 - The process of editing allows you to craft a compelling and coherent story, and it's the most important part of post-production, but your project really isn't finished until you've spent time color-correcting your footage, adding graphics and overlays, and music and sound effects.
 No matter what level of video production you're creating, the video that is shot during the production phase will need adjustment to make it look its best.
 In fact, in high-end productions like a feature film or commercial, the images that a cinematographer captures are shot with the idea that they will be heavily color-corrected in post.
 This is commonly referred to as shooting flat.